sachinmw/puppetQuest/Quest_Guide/quests/ntp.md

 As you continue to work with Puppet, you'll find that this *package/file/service* pattern is very common.
-These three resource types correspond to the common sequence of installing a package, customizing that package's functionality with configuration file, and starting the service provided by that package.
+These three resource types correspond to the common sequence of installing a package, customizing that package's functionality with configuration files, and starting the service provided by that package.

 The *package/file/service* pattern also describes the typical relationships of